Ferntree Gully: Sport

-Ambulance Victoria
+Emergency services

-Ferntree Gully has one Ambulance Victoria station it holds up to three Ambulances.
-In 2016 Works started on upgrades at the time all Ambulance Victoria staff and Ambulances where moved to the CFA station.
-In 2017 the new station opened.
+Ferntree Gully has one Ambulance Victoria station it holds up to three ambulances.
+In 2016, works started on upgrades at the time all Ambulance Victoria staff and Ambulances were moved to the CFA station.
+In 2017, the new station opened.

-CFA

-Ferntree Gully is home to a fully volunteer CFA Fire Brigade established in 1942.
+Ferntree Gully is home to a fully volunteer Country Fire Authority Fire Brigade established in 1942.
 Boasting two engine bays and four appliances and a services building at the rear it is one of the busiest volunteer stations in the state.
 It is backed up by other volunteer CFA Brigades in The Basin, Scoresby and Upper Ferntree Gully and including two permanent/volunteer stations in Boronia and Rowville.

 Schools

 In the immediate vicinity of Ferntree Gully Railway station is an abundance of schools.
 St John's Primary School and St Josephs Secondary College and Ferntree Gully North Primary School are all within 10 minutes walk.
-Mater Christi College for girls in Belgrave is a 12-minute train ride.
 There are also primary schools at Mountain Gate and Wattleview Primary school and Kent Park Primary School.
 It also has pre schools in the area.

 Education

-There are several Primary schools — Wattleview Primary School, Eastern Ranges School, Ferntree Gully North Primary School, Kent Park Primary School, Mountain Gate Primary School, St John the Baptist Primary School, and Fairhills Primary School.
+There are several primary schools — Wattleview Primary School, Eastern Ranges School, Ferntree Gully North Primary School, Kent Park Primary School, Mountain Gate Primary School, St John the Baptist Primary School, and Fairhills Primary School.
 The site of the former Ferntree Gully Primary school (Burwood Highway, Ferntree Gully) houses a number of buildings of historical significance for the area.
 The school itself closed at the end of the 2005 school year and has been developed as social housing.

 There is one secondary school in Ferntree Gully—St Joseph's College (A Catholic boys college in the care of the Salesians of Don Bosco for students in Years 7 – 12).
 There was another secondary school—Ferntree Gully Secondary College (for students in Years 7–12)—which closed at the end of the 2006 school year.
 The U3A (University of the Third Age) for retired persons is a co-operative education setting located in Ferntree Gully.

 There are a number of kindergartens in Ferntree Gully including Bena Angliss Pre-school.